gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 **Note**: NiFi does not display username and password values, they are instead shown as `Sensitive value set` when they hold a value.

-**Note2**: you can also use an [AWSCredentialsProviderControllerService](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-aws-nar/current/org.apache.nifi.processors.aws.credentials.provider.service.AWSCredentialsProviderControllerService/index.html) to define the credentials for S3.
-This also allows for externalising the AWS access key and secret key in properties file format.

-Click **APPLY** to close the window.
+Because we already saved the settings, we can click **Cancel** to close the pop-up window.

-We also use a variable `ingestionTime` in the **Object Key** expression, which we need to set to the current timestamp when a file is processed.
+We also use a variable `ingestionTime` in the **Object Key** expression above, which we need to set to the current timestamp when a file is processed.
 We will do that now by adding an additional **UpdateAttribute** processor.

 ### Set Variable using `UpdateAttribute` processor

 Drag a new Processor onto the Canvas, in between the **GetFile** and **PutS3Object** processor.

 Enter **updateA** into the Filter field on top right.
 Only a single processor, the `UpdateAttribute ` is shown.
-Click **ADD** to add it to the canvas as well
+Click **Add** to add it to the canvas as well.

 Now let's configure the new processor.
-Double-click on the `UpdateAttribute ` and navigate to **PROPERTIES**.
+Double-click on the `UpdateAttribute ` and navigate to **Properties**.
 In this case we do not have to update an existing property but instead add a new one.
-Click on **+** in the upper right corner of the **Configure Processor** window.
+Click on **+** in the upper right corner of the **Edit Processor** window.

-Enter `ingestionTime` into the **Property Name** and click **OK**.
+Enter `ingestionTime` into the **Property Name** and click **Ok**.
 Enter the following expression `${now():format("yyyy-MM-dd'T'HH:mm:ss")}` into the pop-up window for the value.

 ![Alt Image Text](./images/nifi-updateattribute-processor-properties-1.png "Schema Registry UI")

-Click **OK** and then **APPLY**.
+Click **Ok** and then **Apply**.

-Now with the 3 processors on the canvas, ordered in the direction of the data flow
+Now we have 3 processors on the canvas, and we should organize them in the direction of the data flow, either horizontal (left to right) or vertical (top to bottom)

 ![Alt Image Text](./images/nifi-canvas-with-three-processor.png "Schema Registry UI")

-all we have to do before we can run it is connecting the processors.
+Before we can run the pipeline, we of course have to connect the processors.

 ### Connecting the Processors